ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Subsequently, multiple security researchers often run sophisticated security analysis tools on the same product.
 The intention is to identify any security weaknesses or vulnerabilities in the package.

-Initially a particular analysis can identify itself as a simple weakness in a software component.
+Initially, a particular analysis can identify a simple weakness in a software component.
-Over a period of time, a statement from another third-party illustrates that the weakness is exposed in the same software component in a way that it is an exploitable vulnerability.
+Over a period of time, a statement from a third-party illustrates that the weakness is exposed in a way that represents an exploitable vulnerability.
-The producer of the software product now provides a statement that confirms the linking of software component vulnerability with the software product and also issues an advisory statement on how to mitigate the vulnerability.
+The producer of the software product provides a statement that confirms the linking of software component vulnerability with the software product and also issues an advisory statement on how to mitigate the vulnerability.
 At first, the producer provides an updated software product that still uses the vulnerable software component but shields the issue in a fashion that inhibits exploitation.
-Later, A second update of the software product includes a security patch to the affected software component from the software producer.
+Later, a second update of the software product includes a security patch to the affected software component from the software producer.
-Finally, A third update includes a new release (updated version) of the formerly insecure software component.
+Finally, a third update includes a new release (updated version) of the formerly insecure software component.
 For this release, both the software product and the affected software component are deemed secure by the producer and consumers.

-A consumer of a released software wants:
+A consumer of a released software wants to:

-* to know where to get these security statements from producers and third-parties related to the software product in a timely and unambiguous fashion,
+* know where to get these security statements from producers and third-parties related to the software product in a timely and unambiguous fashion
-* how to attribute them to an authoritative issuer,
+* attribute them to an authoritative issuer
-* how to associate the statements in a meaningful manner via a set of well-known semantic relationships, and
+* associate the statements in a meaningful manner via a set of well-known semantic relationships
-* how to consistently, efficiently, and homogeneously check their authenticity.
+* consistently, efficiently, and homogeneously check their authenticity

 Without SCITT there would be no standardized way to:

-* know the various sources of statements,
+* know the various sources of statements
-* how to express the provenance and historicity of statements,
+* express the provenance and historicity of statements
-* how to related/link various heterogeneous statements in a simple fashion, and
+* relate and link various heterogeneous statements in a simple fashion
-* check that the statement comes from a source with authority to issue that statement.
+* check that the statement comes from a source with authority to issue that statement

 ### Promotion of a Software Component by Multiple Entities

-A software component source (e.g., a library) released by a certain original producer is becoming popular.
+A software component (e.g., a library) released by a certain original producer is becoming popular.
-The released software component source is accompanied by a statement of authenticity (e.g., a detached signature).
+The released software component is accompanied by a statement of authenticity (e.g., a detached signature).
 Over time, due to its enhanced applicability to various products, there has been an increasing amount of multiple providers of the same software component version on the internet.

 Some providers include this particular software component as part of their release package bundle and provide the package with proof of authenticity using their own issuer authority.
 Some packages include the original statement of authenticity, and some do not.
-Over time, some providers no longer offer the exact same software component source but pre-compiled software component binaries.
+Over time, some providers no longer offer the exact same software component source code but pre-compiled software component binaries.
-Some sources do not provide the exact same software component but include patches and fixes produced by third-parties, as these emerge faster than solutions from the original producer.
+Some sources do not provide the exact same software component, but include patches and fixes produced by third-parties, as these emerge faster than solutions from the original producer.
 Due to complex distribution and promotion life-cycle scenarios, the original software component takes myriad forms.

-A consumer of a released software wants:
+A consumer of a released software wants to:

-* to understand if a particular provider is actually the original provider or a promoter,
+* understand if a particular provider is actually the original provider or a promoter
-* to know if and how the source, or resulting binary, of a promoted software component differs from the original software component,
+* know if and how the source, or resulting binary, of a promoted software component differs from the original software component
-* to check the provenance and history of a software component's source back to its origin, and
+* check the provenance and history of a software component's source back to its origin
-* to assess whether to trust a promoter or not.
+* assess whether to trust a promoter or not

 Without SCITT there would be no standardized way to:

-* to reliably discern a provider that is the original producer from a provider that is a trustworthy promoter or from an illegitimate provider,
+* reliably discern if a provider is the original producer or is a trustworthy promoter or is an illegitimate provider
 * track the provenance path from an original producer to a particular provider
-* to check for the trustworthiness of a provider
+* check the trustworthiness of a provider
-* to check the integrity of modifications or transformations done by a provider
+* check the integrity of modifications or transformations applied by a provider

 ### Software Integrator Assembling a Software Product for a Smart Car

 Software Integration is a complex activity.
-This typically involves getting various software components from multiple suppliers and producing an integrated package deployed as part of device assembly.
+This typically involves getting various software components from multiple suppliers, producing an integrated package deployed as part of device assembly.
 For example, car manufacturers source integrated software for their autonomous vehicles from third parties that integrates software components from various sources.
 Integration complexity creates a higher risk of security vulnerabilities to the delivered software.

-Consumer of an integrated software wants:
+Consumers of integrated software want:

-* all components presents in a software product listed, and the ability to identify and retrieve them from a secure and tamper-proof location
+* all components presents in a software product listed
+* the ability to identify and retrieve all components from a secure and tamper-proof location
 * to receive an alert when a vulnerability scan detects a known security issue on a running software component
 * verifiable proofs on build process and build environment with all supplier tiers to ensure end to end build quality and security

-Without SCITT there would be no standardized way to:
+There is no standardized way to:

 * provide a tiered and transparent framework that allows for verification of integrity and authenticity of the integrated software at both component and product level before installation
 * notify software integrators of vulnerabilities identified during security scans of running software